uw-midsun/fwxv/build_system.md

         Delete the `build` directory.

 Targets:
-targests can be specified with either an option, name, or path.
-Name or path targets are only supported by some commands and are for convenience only.
-Prefer using option to specify the target.
+targests can be specified with an option.

     --project=<name>
         specify the target as a project with `name`